Provable non-accelerations of the heavy-ball method: Declarations

-\paragraph{Acknowledgements. } The authors thank Margaux Zaffran for her feedback and her insights on the plots.
-A.~Taylor acknowledges support from the European Research Council (grant SEQUOIA 724063).
+\textbf{Acknowledgements.} The authors thank Margaux Zaffran for her feedback and her insights on the plots.

+\textbf{Fundings.} A.~Taylor acknowledges support from the European Research Council (grant SEQUOIA 724063).
 This work was partly funded by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 The work of B. Goujaud and A. Dieuleveut is partly supported by ANR-19-CHIA-0002-01/chaire SCAI, and Hi!Paris FLAG project.